Listen as audio

 During our reviews for the open-back headphones, you may have come across this term, which means the imaginary 3D image of the sound reproduced by the speaker or audio system.
-You can envision this is a sphere around you representing sound waves, and sound can come from any direction.
+You can envision this as a sphere around you representing sound waves, and sound can come from any direction.

 Usually, closed-back headphones only provide limited directional capabilities.
-They don’t allow air from outside, thus creating a pressure bubble and low stereo performance and more bass-centric sound.
+They don’t allow air from outside, thus creating a pressure bubble and low stereo performance, and more bass-centric sound.

 The sound distribution of the open-back headphones is such that you’ll feel different planes of sound.
 If the noise is above you, let’s say in a game, it will feel like coming from above.
 An enemy to your right will stimulate your right side, thus making you well aware of your surroundings.

 This term relates to the fact that your headphones may come with a spec sheet containing objective numbers.
 Still, the personal preferences of a user also determine a headphone’s audio quality.
 For example, you may see figures for impedance, frequency range, and SNR, which may indicate the quality.
 Still, the feel of two equipment with the same parameters can be different.

 Impedance relates to the resistance experienced by the audio signal that passes the headphones.
 The rating can be high or low depending on the headphones where low impedance can be catered to by using in-built amplifiers.
 However, higher rating devices need specialized amps to sound good.
 For example, a high impedance headphone won’t sound good on a smartphone as it doesn’t have an amplifier.